• Skip to primary navigation

 Greetings

 Leila RosenWelcome!
-On this site, I tell what I’ve learned from Aesthetic Realism, the philosophy founded by the American poet, critic, and educator Eli Siegel.
-It teaches people how we can see the things that affect us every single day in a way we’re proud of: our feelings about the people we know, our jobs, love, education, the arts, and endlessly more—including, in 2022, an ongoing pandemic and enormous worry about events in our nation and the world.
+On this website, I’m happy to describe some of what I’ve learned from Aesthetic Realism, the philosophy founded by Eli Siegel—American poet, critic, and educator.
+Aesthetic Realism is education in the largest sense.
+It teaches people how we can see the things that affect us every day in a way we’re proud of: our feelings about other people, work, love, education, the arts, and endlessly more—including great distress and anger about events in our nation and the world.

-Studying Aesthetic Realism has strengthened me in so many ways, and enabled me to change in ways I always hoped for.
-I have a joyous and useful life, which includes a rich career as an English educator in New York City and a deep and happy marriage.
-Everyone’s life can be made better, stronger, and happier through the knowledge of Aesthetic Realism.
+Studying Aesthetic Realism has strengthened me in many ways, and has made me more and more the person I hope to be.
+I have a full, joyful, and useful life, which includes a rich, successful career as an English educator in New York City and a deep and happy marriage.

-On the pages of this site, you can read:
+On the pages of this site, you can learn about:

-articles on the tremendous effectiveness of the Aesthetic Realism Teaching Method,
+the tremendous effectiveness of the Aesthetic Realism Teaching Method.

 which has been used with great success by many K-12 teachers in the NYC area, including me.